gcoffey/ansible-fwbuilder/README.md

 # ansible-fwbuilder

-An Ansible role that translates objects into IPTables firewall rules.
+An Ansible role that translates host, port & rule objects into an IPTables firewall script.

 This role will help you to quickly define common firewall rules that you can deploy across all of your environments without duplication.